 - Extreme Art Night: An all night art event with guest speakers, workshops, music, movies, live models and competitions.
 The event provides the faculty an opportunity to engage students in a variety of activities and topics in a relaxed fun way.
-Now in its eighth year.
+Now in its 18th year.

 - Monthly gallery openings in the Nutting Gallery located in the Hall of Fine Arts.
 Artists from around the region display and interact with students.
 Many of the artists presenting in the gallery also conduct workshops for students, the community and faculty.

-- Field trip to Pittsburgh and surrounding areas: Trips to local museums and design firms in Pittsburgh give students and faculty an opportunity to engage professionals in their work environment.
+- Field trips to Pittsburgh and surrounding areas: Trips to local museums and design firms in Pittsburgh give students and faculty an opportunity to engage professionals in their work environment.
 Many of the AIGA events take place in the Pittsburgh area.